IBMStreams/streamsx.kafka/_docs/260-user_setup_krb5_kafka_cluster.md

     # scp root@zk-0.localdomain:/etc/krb5.conf /etc/

-/etc/krb5.conf is one of the default locations of the JVM's security provider to look for Kerberos settings.
+The file */etc/krb5.conf* is one of the default locations of the JVM's security provider to look for Kerberos settings.

 ### Configure JAAS for the broker nodes